fr00sch/bosswerk_mi600_solar/README.md

 1.)
 Install all necessary packages to get you python system to run.

 2.)
 Copy the 3 files to the folder "/opt/solar" and configure the "config.ini" file

+2.1) The SerialNumber (SN) can be found on the main-Page and is needed to see, if the side is correctly loaded

 3.) add your script to the crontab: "crontab -e"